podio/podio-dotnet/index.md

 Podio-dotnet is a C# client for interacting with the Podio API.
 All core areas are covered in the library.

 ## Requirements
-You need .NET Framework 4.0 or higher and [Json.NET](http://www.nuget.org/packages/Newtonsoft.Json/) as its dependency.
+You need .NET Framework 4.5 or higher and [Json.NET](http://www.nuget.org/packages/Newtonsoft.Json/) as its dependency.

 ## Installation
 This package is available on NuGet Gallery.
-To install the [Podio package](http://www.nuget.org/packages/podio) run the following command in the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console)
+It comes in two favors [synchronous](https://www.nuget.org/packages/Podio/) and [asynchronous](https://www.nuget.org/packages/Podio.Async/), To install the Podio package run the following command in the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console)

+For synchronous version:

     PM> Install-Package Podio

+For asynchronous version:

+    PM> Install-Package Podio.Async

 This will install the client library and the required dependency.

 ## Hello world